Debraheem/pyfortmesa/tests/work/README.md

 This directory is for small, readable examples.
 It is not the timing suite.

-After installing a MESA-enabled wheel:
+After installing a build for MESA calls for your `MESA_DIR`:

 ```bash
 conda activate pyfortmesa